aweiglein/Calculator/README.md

 <h1>Calculator</h1>
-A caculator written in Python with Lambda functions and Tkinter for the GUI.<br><br>
+A calculator written in Python with Lambda functions and Tkinter for the GUI.<br><br>

 <p align="center">
   <kbd>